BEECHWOOD COMMUNITY HALL

 These Terms and Conditions are intended to help ensure that visitors to the hall are able to have a safe and enjoyable event.
 If there is a need for clarification or there are any concerns or suggestions, please let a member of the COMMITTEE know immediately.

-Deposits will be returned via cheque, posted via 2nd class post, the following month from the party/event.
-This is to give the COMMITTEE time to arrange, check hall, kitchen, check CCTV footage and check any of our equipment used.
+Deposits will be returned within 14 days of the event.
+This is to give the COMMITTEE time to check the hall, kitchen, check CCTV footage and check any of our equipment that may have been used.
 By placing your booking you are agreeing to these terms set out as above.

 • PLEASE NOTE Parking